Prepaid Wireless Tracker -

 Leap's Mixed Bag for Q1,

-Despite its net losses, Cricket’s stats were looking good enough to
+Despite its net losses, Cricket’s stats were looking good

 stock a boost.
 Despite